Westchester County Airport: Facilities and aircraft

-Westchester County Airport has several fixed-base operators (FBOs), including Signature Flight Support East and West, Ross Aviation East and West, NetJets, and Million Air.
-Although varied in services offered, the FBOs at Westchester County Airport provide Jet A and 100LL fueling services, repairs and maintenance, aircraft tiedowns, de-icing, United States Customs, and other aircraft services.
-Some of the FBOs are particularly luxurious, providing limousine transportation services and deluxe surroundings.
+Westchester County Airport has several fixed-base operators (FBOs), including Signature Flight Support East and West, Atlantic Aviation East and West, NetJets, and Million Air.
+Although varied in services offered, the FBOs at Westchester County Airport provide Jet A and 100LL fueling services, repairs and maintenance, aircraft tie-downs, de-icing, United States Customs, and other aircraft services.

-There are three flight schools.
-Performance Flight operates out of the Million Air at Hangar M, while Academy of Aviation operates out of Ross Aviation West at Hangar T. Wings Air offers helicopter flight training out of Hangar T. Additionally, the Westchester Flying Club, a private organization of pilots, is based at the airport as well as the Westchester Aviation Association, a not-for-profit organization that promotes aviation education and understanding on the part of government authorities and the public.

 Westchester County Airport is also the home of the New York Wing Civil Air Patrol headquarters, the Lt.
 Anthony L. Willsea Cadet Squadron (NY-422).

 Aircraft Rescue Fire Fighting (ARFF) is provided by Airport Operations Crews.
 The airport owns three ARFF apparatuses (three Oshkosh Striker 1500s), two of which are in service full-time.
 The ARFF Crews only respond to aircraft emergencies.
 All structure-related fire and rescue calls are deferred to the local fire departments.
 The Purchase Fire Department, for example, handles all structure calls on the southern part of the airfield, the Armonk Fire Department handles calls on the northern part and the Rye Brook/Port Chester Fire Department handle all calls on the east end, including the main terminal.
 EMS calls are handled by Port Chester-Rye-Rye Brook EMS, Harrison EMS and Armonk Fire/EMS depending on location of call.

 In 2010, the airport had 191,017 total aircraft operations, an average of 523 per day: 23% commercial aviation, 48% heavy general aviation, and 29% light general aviation.
 316 aircraft, including helicopters, are based out of this airport.

 An aircraft must have a maximum gross weight of 120,000 pounds or less, or permission from the manager, to land at the airport.